Solving Free Fermion Problems on a Quantum Computer: Objects of interest

-The correlation matrix contains information about various observables on a fermionic state.
-For example, $M_{jj}$ is the mean fermion occupation number of a state $\rho$ in the mode $j$.
-Furthermore, an expectation value of a free fermion Hamiltonian (Eq.\,\eqref{eq:defh}) can be expressed as $\mathrm{Tr}\left(H\rho \right)=\sum_{i,j}h_{ij}M_{ji}$.
-If $\rho$ is itself free-fermionic, expectation values of \textit{interacting} Hamiltonians can also be obtained from $M$, using Wick's theorem.
-Likewise, for a Hamiltonian $H=H_0+V$ with free-fermionic $H_0$ and interacting perturbation $V$, after applying $U(t)=e^{-i H t}$ to an initial free-fermionic state $\rho$, observables involving creation and annihilation operators can be obtained from $M(t_1,t_2)$ in Eq.~\eqref{eq:green2}.
+Note that for a Hamiltonian $H=H_0+V$ with free-fermionic $H_0$ and interacting perturbation $V$, after applying $U(t)=e^{-i H t}$ to an initial free-fermionic state $\rho$, observables involving creation and annihilation operators can be obtained from $M(t_1,t_2)$ in Eq.~\eqref{eq:green2}.
 This can be done via a perturbative expansion of $U(t)=e^{-i H t}$ and using Wick's theorem.

+\item The Green's function (in the frequency domain) w.r.t. a thermal state $\rho_{\beta}$ of a free-fermion Hamiltonian: